Archive for October, 2011

 Stupid wordpress app ate part of my post…

 These are the mana cupcakes my wife made up for the Blizcon party.
-We all had nice and full mana as we cheered for the Allaince in the live raid (better luck next time ).
+We all had nice and full mana as we cheered for the Allaince in the live raid (better luck next time :P).

 How about that Blizzcon?
 Holy freakin’ cow.
 Just… holy cow.
 We had my brother Log and three Wow-playing friends over for most of the con.
 It rocked.
 Rocked hard.
 Opening ceremonies… well, they made that announcement about the WoW yearly subscription thing and I thought my one friend was going to pass out.
 She’d been wanting to play Diablo 3 and Star Wars The Old Republic but didn’t see her budget supporting both; now she can play D3 for free just by maintaining her WoW account.
 Rev’s pysched about a new mount – and D3; I’m psyched that they’re still making it worth my while to buy the collector’s edition D3 for the pet.